richardzyx/node-microservice/README.md

 ## What's new

-- Fixed client's behavior when you don't care about server's response- it now returns undefined!
+- Fixed client's behavior when you don't care about server's response- it now returns undefined.
-- Fixed bug on timeout- the error is now threw out and can be caught!
+- Fixed bug on timeout- the error is now threw out and can be caught.